ayonious/interview-cheatsheet/docs/behavior/RecruiterGetToKnow.md

 sidebar_label: Get To Know
 ---

 I realized this phase is quite Randomized.
-Some recruiters dont even know what they are looking for.
+Some recruiters don't even know what they are looking for.
 It could be they want someone with 5 years of experience on a Technology that was invented 4 years ago.

 Don't expect recruiters to clearly explain you a lot of things always.
 Sometimes they are very much in a hurry and sometimes they take time.